ChalmersMJason/bikesharing/README.md

 ## Overview
 This analysis utilized Pandas and Tableau to analyze a Citibike dataset.
 The goal of the analysis is to provide visual insights to bikesharing trends.

-The link below gives the Tableau story that was required as a deliverable for this challenge:
+* The link below gives the Tableau story that was required as a deliverable for this challenge:
-<a href="https://public.tableau.com/app/profile/jason.chalmers/viz/Module14-CitibikeOverview/Challenge14-CitibikeOverview?publish=yes">Module 14 - Tableau Story</a>
+  * <a href="https://public.tableau.com/app/profile/jason.chalmers/viz/Module14-CitibikeOverview/Challenge14-CitibikeOverview?publish=yes">Module 14 - Tableau Story</a>

+* See the python file attached for Deliverable 1

 ## Results: